הערה

 Work with data using web services

 There are two different access points, each using a different protocol, for the business data web service: a RESTful (OData) data access point, and the Organization service endpoint.
-Your code can access the OData access point using the Web API, or the Organization service endpoint using the SDK for .NET.
+Your code can access the OData access point by using the Web API, or the Organization service endpoint by using the SDK for .NET.

-Applying business logic
+Apply business logic

 Integrate with external data